Inverse cascade anomalies in fourth-order Leith models: Chasing the -cycles

-To discuss the cycle creation and annihilation events in 4D, let us briefly recall the basic classification of generic co-dimension 1 bifurcations, that is, the flip, fold and torus bifurcations of limit cycles~\cite{kuznetsov2013elements}.
-A flip bifurcation of limit cycles generically indicates a period doubling (PD), \emph{i.e.} creation of a new cycle with a double period with respect to the original cycle.
-The original cycle remains in the system but changes its stability.
-A fold bifurcation of limit cycles generically corresponds to a turning point of a curve of limit cycles, known as a limit point of cycle (LPC), and giving rise to creation of two cycles of different stability ``out of nothing".
-The curve of limit cycles could be for any relevant characteristic of the cycles, such at the minimal or maximal values of $f$ on the cycles as functions of $x$.
-A torus (Neimark-Sacker) bifurcation of limit cycles generically corresponds to a bifurcation of a cycle to an invariant torus, on which the flow contains periodic or quasi-periodic motions.
+\corr \paragraph{Basic classification of co-dimension 1 bifurcations.} In both the generic and the non-generic cases previously described, we expect the $\infty_*$-cycle to emerge out of a series of co-dimension 1 bifurcations of limit cycles, which can be tracked down all the way either from infinity or from the Hopf point, provided the latter exists.
+Following the general classification of co-dimension 1 bifurcations \cite{kuznetsov2013elements}, those can either correspond to \emph{flip}, \emph{fold} or \emph{torus} bifurcations~\cite{kuznetsov2013elements}.
+As a very brief reminder, we here simply recall that a flip bifurcation of limit cycles generically indicates a period doubling (PD), \emph{i.e.} a cycle emerges with twice the period of the original cycle, while the original cycle changes its stability.
+A fold bifurcation of limit cycles generically corresponds to a turning point of a \emph{curve of limit cycles}, known as a limit point of cycle (LPC), and characterized by either the birth or the mutual annihilation of two cycles with different stability.
+The curve of limit cycles may be defined from any relevant feature of the cycles.
+Here, we track either the minimal or the maximal value of the variable $f$ on the cycles with respect to $x$ \cite{kuznetsov2013elements}, as seen in Panels (a) of Fig. \ref{fig:LimitCycle_GW} \& \ref{fig:LimitCycle_NLS}.
+Finally, the torus (Neimark-Sacker) bifurcation of limit cycles generically corresponds to a bifurcation of a cycle to an invariant torus, on which the flow contains periodic or quasi-periodic motions. \rroc